Simcoe County: History

-Effective January 1, 1850, Simcoe District was abolished, and Simcoe County was organized for municipal purposes.
+Effective January 1, 1850, the Simcoe District was abolished, and Simcoe County was organized for municipal purposes.

 Between 1845 and 1851, there had been a campaign to have the part of West Gwillimbury south of the Holland River annexed to York County.
 The County Council finally agreed to this action in 1851, subject to arbitration as to the division of liabilities.
 It was implemented by an Act of the Parliament of the Province of Canada later that year.

 On January 1, 1852, after transferring its five western townships to Grey County, the County was defined as including the following townships: